Nine to Try: Ditch the Disposable Period Products for Sustainable Underwear, Cups and Pads

 Modibodi

 Kristy Chong started Modibodi in 2013 as an alternative to disposable tampons and pads, and spent two years fine-tuning the brand’s period-proof underwear design.
 It’s moisture wicking, antimicrobial and made of breathable fibres, with stain-resistant linings that can hold about four tampons’ worth of liquid.
 There are different absorbency levels, from super-light flow to heavy overnight, as well as different underwear cuts including bikini, high-waist, boyleg and thong.
 Modibodi also makes a range of period swimwear and activewear, including leggings that let you go commando in comfort.
-The brand also recently introduced biodegradable period underwear, which breaks down into non-toxic substances at the end of its life cycle.
+The brand also makes biodegradable period underwear, which breaks down into non-toxic substances at the end of its life cycle.

 modibodi.com